centrapay/centrapay-docs/src/api/batch/batches.md

 # Batches
 {:.no_toc}

-Batch loading enables bulk loading of assets onto the Centrapay platform.
+Batches enable bulk loading of resource onto the Centrapay platform.

 ## Contents
 {:.no_toc .text-delta}